-- The CtlCode field is set to FSCTL\SRV\READ\HASH. - The FileId field is set to Open.FileId. - The InputOffsetBuffer field is set to the offset to the Buffer[], in bytes, from the beginning of the SMB2 header. - The InputCount is set to the size, in bytes, of the an SRV\READ\HASH request structure that is constructed following the syntax Request, as specified in section 2.2.31.2 with the client input parameters as follows: - The client initializes an SRV\READ\HASH request structure following the syntax specified in section 2.2.31.2 using the application provided hash type, hash version, hash retrieval type, length, and offset, in bytes. - The SRV\READ\HASH request structure is copied into the request at InputOffset field is set to the offset to the Buffer, in bytes, from the beginning of the SMB2 header. - The InputCount is set to the size, in bytes, of the Buffer field. - The OutputOffset field SHOULD<143> be set to zero. - The OutputCount field is set to 0. - The MaxInputResponse field is set to 0.

-- The MaxOutputResponse field is set to the maximum number of bytes that the application expects to retrieve. - The SMB2 0 IOCTL IS FSCTL in the Flags field is set to TRUE.
+- The CtlCode field is set to FSCTL\SRV\READ\HASH. - The FileId field is set to Open.FileId. - The Buffer field is set to an SRV READ HASH Request, as specified in section 2.2.31.2. - The client initializes an SRV\READ\HASH request structure following the syntax specified in section 2.2.31.2 using the application-provided hash type, hash version, hash retrieval type, length, and offset, in bytes. - The InputOffset field is set to the offset to the Buffer, in bytes, from the beginning of the SMB2 header. - The InputCount is set to the size, in bytes, of the Buffer field. - The OutputOffset field SHOULD<139> be set to zero. - The OutputCount field is set to 0. - The MaxInputResponse field is set to 0. - The MaxOutputResponse field is set to the maximum number of bytes that the application expects to retrieve. - The SMB2\0\IOCTL\IS\FSCTL in the Flags field is set to TRUE.